globulus/simi/README.md

 5. Nil - represents an absence of value.
 Invoking operations on nils generally results in a NilPointerException.

 #### Numbers
-Šimi doesn't make a distinction between integers and floating point numbers, but instead has only a double-precision floating point type, which doubles as a boolean type as 0 represents a false value.
+At surface, Šimi doesn't make a distinction between integers and floating point numbers, but instead has one number type, 8 bytes long, which doubles as a boolean type where 0 represents a false value.

+Internally, Šimi uses *either* a 64-bit interger (long) or a 64-bit floating-point (double) to store the numerical value passed to it, depening on if the supplied value is an integer or not.
+This allows for precision when dealing with both integer and decimal values, and requires attentiveness when creating Number instances via native calls.
+When two numbers are involved in an operation, the result will be integer of both values are internally integers, otherwise it'll be a decimal number.

 When numbers are used as objects, they're boxed into an instance of open Stdlib class Number, which contains useful methods for converting numbers to strings, rounding, etc.